Intrepid RM-1: 1991

 The Intrepid RM-1 made its racing debut on the streets of West Palm Beach, in the Toyota Camel Grand Prix of Palm Beach.
-The debut was auspicious, as Wayne Taylor gridded the car in sixth and worked his way through the field to a second-place finish, just behind the Jaguar of Davy Jones and ahead of defending series champion Geoff Brabham's all-conquering Nissan NPT-90.
-After tests at Sebring International Raceway revealed the Intrepid's undoubted superiority to the Spice, construction of a second car was green-lighted.
+The debut was auspicious, as Wayne Taylor qualified the car in sixth place and worked his way through the field to a second place finish, just behind the Jaguar of Davy Jones and ahead of defending series champion Geoff Brabham's all-conquering Nissan NPT-90.
+After tests at Sebring International Raceway revealed the Intrepid's undoubted superiority to the Spice, construction of a second car was given the green light.
 Fitted with new aerodynamic wheel covers developed after the testing, Taylor captured the Intrepid's first pole position at the Miami Grand Prix.
 At Heartland Park Topeka, Taylor set the fastest race lap and finished fourth.
-Midway through the season, at Lime Rock Park, the second Intrepid chassis was completed and Tommy Kendall very nearly swept the entire weekend with it—he took the pole, set fastest lap and was well on his way to victory before making contact with Taylor while lapping him, sending both cars spinning off track and ruining the afternoon.
+Midway through the season, at Lime Rock Park, the second Intrepid chassis was completed and Tommy Kendall very nearly swept the entire weekend with it, as he took the pole, set fastest lap and was well on his way to victory before making contact with Taylor while lapping him, sending both cars spinning off track and ruining the afternoon.

 In the span of a fortnight in June, the Intrepid was to experience both its pinnacle of success and its most disastrous failure.
-On the rough, rain-soaked streets of New Orleans, Wayne Taylor took full advantage of the Intrepid's "massive grip" and drove his #64 machine to the chassis' maiden—and only—IMSA GTP victory in the Nissan Grand Prix du Mardi Gras.
+On the rough, rain-soaked streets of New Orleans, Wayne Taylor took full advantage of the Intrepid's "massive grip" and drove his #64 machine to the chassis' maiden — and only — IMSA GTP victory in the Nissan Grand Prix du Mardi Gras.
 Two weeks later, the series moved to the Camel Continental VIII at Watkins Glen International, where long straightaways are coupled with smooth, flowing corners to make for one of the fastest road courses in North America.
 Here, the Intrepid's design showed off its contradictions.
-On the straights, its massive drag left the Intrepid as much as 30 mph slower than its GTP competitors—but its equally massive downforce meant that the Intrepid fairly flew through the turns with superior handling.
+On the straights, its massive drag left the Intrepid as much as 30 mph slower than its GTP competitors, but its equally massive downforce meant that the Intrepid fairly flew through the turns with superior handling.
 In qualifying, Tommy Kendall continued the Intrepid's streak of strong performances with an outside pole.
 But the Intrepid's incredible downforce would prove to be its downfall.